noinip/docker-plex-1/README.md

 Don't ask the LSIO guys for support if you're using this.

-Everything below this is just for reference.
+Everything below this line is just for reference.
 It has been left intact as it was when I forked their repo

 ---------------------------------------------